Osteoarthritis (OA) is the most common type of arthritis. It’s also known as:

 - putting on shoes

 In rare cases, damage from spinal OA can affect the function of your bowels and bladder.
-Spinal OA can also cause tingling or weakness in the arms and legs.
+Spinal OA can also cause tingling or weakness in your arms and legs.

 OA is a slow-developing disease.
-It is a silent disorder that can be difficult to diagnose until it begins to cause painful or debilitating symptoms.
+It’s a silent disorder that can be difficult to diagnose until it begins to cause painful or debilitating symptoms.
 Early OA is usually only diagnosed after an accident or other incident that results in a fracture requiring an X-ray.